nlieurance/User-Manual/quickstart.md

 I'm an outstanding writer, a good designer, and I'm a whiz with software.
 I think about the big picture, not just my immediate deliverables.
 And I've been known to boost communication and engagement.
 Because of that, the teams I work on get things done.

 ## What I'm looking for in my next role
 In my next role, I'll help shape concepts and strategy.
 I'll write copy that guides and clarifies.
+Whether my work appears in interfaces, documentation, or both doesn't matter.
 My title will be one of the following:

 - Content designer
 - Technical writer